 Other Settlement Processes

 In many cases, the parties through their lawyers can negotiate either a complete resolution or at least a resolution of certain issues.

 Further, parties are free to arrange settlement meetings between themselves and their counsel.
 These are often referred to as four-way meetings.
 These meetings may involve professional family law mediators.

 There is a growing realization that arbitration can be used as a method to resolve files.
 In arbitrations, a private arbitrator acts as a judge, hearing the evidence and then rendering a judgment that has the force of law.
 Important to note however, is that the arbitrator is privately retained.

-To learn more about the court process and to schedule a consultation, contact Quay Law Centre online, or call us locally at 604-527-1161 or toll free at 877-895-1426.
+To learn more about the court process and to schedule a consultation, contact Quay Law Centre online, or call us locally at 604-527-1161.
 From our multiple offices, we represent clients in the Metro-Vancouver area, including Surrey, Fraser Valley, Tri-Cities, Burnaby, Kelowna, and any other area throughout B.C., Canada and internationally.